-- Bit 4: At_Home Set to "1" when a homing command has completed successfully, "0" at all other times. - Bit 3: Stopped Set to "1" when the motor is not in motion.
+- Bit 3: Stopped Set to "1" when the motor is not in motion.
 Note that this is stopped for any reason, not just a completed move.
 For example, an Immediate Stop command during a move will set this bit to "1", but the Move_Complete Bit, (bit 7 above) will not be set. - Bit 2: In_Hold_State Set to "1" when a move command has been successfully brought into a Hold State.
-Hold States are explained is the Controlling Moves In Progress section starting on page 22. - Bit 1: Moving_CCW Set to "1" when the motor is rotating in a counter-clockwise direction. - Bit 0: Moving_CW Set to "1" when the motor is rotating in a clockwise direction.
+Hold States are explained is the Controlling Moves In Progress section starting on page 22. - Bit 1: Moving_CCW Set to "1" when the motor is rotating in a counter-clockwise direction. - Bit 0: Moving CW Set to "1" when the motor is rotating in a clockwise direction.